Reason: Etymology and related words

+The words are connected in this way: using reason, or reasoning, means providing good reasons.
+For example, when evaluating a moral decision, "morality is, at the very least, the effort to guide one's conduct by reason—that is, doing what there are the best reasons for doing—while giving equal [and impartial] weight to the interests of all those affected by what one does."

 Philosophical history

-The proposal that reason gives humanity a special position in nature has been argued to be a defining characteristic of western philosophy and later western modern science, starting with classical Greece.
-Philosophy can be described as a way of life based upon reason, and in the other direction, reason has been one of the major subjects of philosophical discussion since ancient times.
+The proposal that reason gives humanity a special position in nature has been argued to be a defining characteristic of western philosophy and later western science, starting with classical Greece.
+Philosophy can be described as a way of life based upon reason, while reason has been among the major subjects of philosophical discussion since ancient times.
 Reason is often said to be reflexive, or "self-correcting", and the critique of reason has been a persistent theme in philosophy.
-It has been defined in different ways, at different times, by different thinkers about human nature.